-- Opened recently: The projects you have opened most recently are shown at the top of the list.
-This is the default option, so you can quickly access recent projects and continue working on them. - Modified recently: Places the projects that have been saved most recently at the top of the list. - Created recently: Places the most recently created projects at the top of the list, regardless of what other projects have been opened or saved since their creation. - Project name A-Z: Lists all projects in alphabetical order by name.
+• Opened recently: The projects you have opened most recently are shown at the top of the list.
+This is the default option, so you can quickly access recent projects and continue working on them.

+- Modified recently: Places the projects that have been saved most recently at the top of the list. - Created recently: Places the most recently created projects at the top of the list, regardless of what other projects have been opened or saved since their creation. - Project name A-Z: Lists all projects in alphabetical order by name. - Project Name Z-A: Lists all projects in reverse alphabetical order, by name.

-Show hidden projects
+Hidden projects Show hidden projects